TN 60

 The TN 60 was a French nuclear missile warhead.
 The 1 megaton TN 60 missile warhead entered service in early 1977 as an interim warhead for the MSBS M20 SLBM.
-The TN 60 was the first French warhead "hardened" to penetrate the Russian ABM defenses around Moscow.
+The TN 60 was the first French warhead "hardened" to penetrate the Russian anti-ballistic missile defences around Moscow.
 The TN 60 was replaced with the TN 61 starting in late 1977.